Hjh233/starter-hugo-research-group/content/publication/palladium‐catalyzed-aminomethylation-of-nitrodienes-and-dienones-via-double-c—n-bond-activation/index.md

 doi: " 10.1002/cjoc.202000184"
 publication: "Chinese Journal of Chemistry "
-abstract: A new strategy for the generation of the active Pd‐alkyl species from aminal via C—N bond activation has been established.
+abstract: A new strategy for the generation of the active Pd‐alkyl species from aminal via C-N bond activation has been established.
 draft: false
 featured: false
 tags: